inasafe/inasafe-doc/docs/source/user-docs/application-help/reports.rst

 To insert any of these keywords into the map template, simply enclose the key in [] (e.g. [place-name]) and it will be replaced by the text value (e.g.
 Tondano).
-The list includes static phrases which have been internationalised (and so will display in the language of the selected map local, defaulting to English where no translation if available.
+The list includes static phrases which have been internationalised (and so they will be displayed in the language of the selected map local, defaulting to English where no translation if available).

 The following tokenized keywords are supported:

 * **impact-title** --- title of the impact scenario map.
-* **date** --- date of the assesment.
+* **date** --- date of the assessment.
-* **time** --- time of the assesment.
+* **time** --- time of the assessment.
 * **safe-version** --- version of the plugin used.

 Custom templates